psisoyev/psisoyev.github.io/_posts/2019-12-05-welcome-zio.markdown

 The intent of this post is to familiarize you with the library on a high level.
 In the next chapters, I would like to cover more specific parts of ZIO ecosystem and guide you in a deep dive into the different parts of the library.

+Please note that we will be using ZIO version `1.0.0-RC17`.
+We should expect to see ZIO API changes in the next release candidate (which will be the last before the official release).
+This article will be updated accordingly when the new version will be available.

 If you prefer reading code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager).

 ## The problem to solve